h2oai/datatable/docs/api/dt/ngroup.rst

     .. x-version-added:: 1.1.0

     Returns the group number for each row.

-    In the absence of :func:`by()`, it simply returns 0.
+    It is applicable only in the presence of :func:`by`.

     If `reverse = True`, the numbering is done in descending order.

     Parameters
     ----------
     reverse: bool
-        If ``False``, numbering is performed in the ascending order.
+        If ``False``, the group number is returned in ascending order.
-        If ``True``, the numbering is in descending order.
+        If ``True``, the group number is returned in descending order.

     return: FExpr
         f-expression that returns the number for each group.

+    except: ValueError
+        The exception is raised if there is no groupby operation with :func:`by()`.

     Examples
     --------